PlatyPrograms/DnD-Combat-Tracker/README.md

 - `remove status` or `unstat`: prompts for a target and a status.
 Removes the status immediately from the target.
 - `heal`: prompts for a target and a heal amount.
 Heals the target by that amount, or to max if health after heal would be over the creature's maximum HP.
 - `add temp hp` or `temp`: prompts for a target and an amount of temporary hp to add.
 Adds that to the target's existing pool of temporary hit points.
+- `add creatures` or `add`: lets you enter creatures as you do at the beginning of combat, and puts them into the initiative order.
+- `rename`: prompts for a target, a new name, and changes the target name to the new name.

 ### Upcoming Features

 (Roughly) in order:

-1. Mid-combat creature additions, modifications

-2. Streamlined command system
+1. Streamlined command system

-3. Preset PCs, NPCs, and encounters from .json files
+2. Preset PCs, NPCs, and encounters from .json files

 ### Footnotes
 <a name="footnote1">1</a>: If you aren't used to using a terminal, here's a nice introduction to [Unix](https://computers.tutsplus.com/tutorials/navigating-the-terminal-a-gentle-introduction--mac-3855) and [Windows](https://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/).
 All you really need are the directory commands (cd and ls in Unix, cd and dir in Windows).